-If you go to a restaurant, how often do you actively give positive feedback?
+If you go out to eat, how often do you give the waiting staff positive feedback?

-This is the same mindset we encourage the children in our classes to have.
+This is the same mindset we encourage the children to have in our classes.

 4. Make time for the things and people you love.

-This is the most personal and for many, the most important element of finding balance.
+This is often the most important and personal component of finding balance.
 It is easy to prioritise work over your own life.

 Otherwise, what’s the point of working our butts off?

 5. Finding support is vital.

 Twitter, Facebook groups, Instagram or even the pub with colleagues on a Friday evening all are great places to find support.
 Whether you just need a rant about something that happened that week, you need advice on “that tricky class” or you just need to de-stress, you can find it, there are thousands of teachers around the world in the same boat as you and they all struggle with the same issues!

 Don’t try to be a lone wolf, reach out to!
 Teachers are amazing and will ALWAYS be there to help another teacher.